Sunday, February 3, 2008

 Presenting the dosa, an integral part of my home.
 The dosa recipe is one that I can mutter out even in my sleep as it is a part of our everyday breakfast.
 Hubby dear simply loves the dosa and so I always have batter at hand.
-Once a week we have it for dinner with of course, a different accompaniment like the chicken curry, a traditional kerala egg stew recipe or the kadala curry(black chana cooked in a coconut gravy).
+Once a week we have it for dinner with of course, a different accompaniment like a chicken curry recipe, a traditional kerala egg stew recipe/egg curry or the kadala curry(black chana cooked Kerala style in a coconut gravy).

 About the Dosa

-The Dosa is a pancake or crepe made with fermented batter and is a staple diet in the South Indian homes of Kerala, Karnataka, Andhra Pradesh and Tamil Nadu.
-The batter for the dosa is a combination of rice and lentils and thus, is highly nutritious.
-A popular breakfast or tiffin dish it is rich in carbohydrates and proteins.
+The Dosa is an Indian pancake or crepe made with fermented batter and is a staple diet in South Indian homes of Kerala, Karnataka, Andhra Pradesh and Tamil Nadu.
+The batter for the dosa is a combination of rice and lentils and thus, is highly nutritious combining carbohydrates and proteins in just the right proportion to give your day a kick start.

 Ingredients for the Dosa batter recipe: